-We already talked about it on Meta-Defense: Airbus has been working on an automatic flight refueling system for its A330 MRTT, and had found a launch customer in Singapore.
+We had already spoken about it on Meta-Defense: Airbus has been working for a few years on an automatic flight refueling system for its A330 MRTT, and had found a launch customer in Singapore.
 Today, the European aircraft manufacturer announces that its automatic air-to-air refueling (A3R) system has been successfully tested during a flight test campaign involving an F-16.

 The flight tests would have taken place a few weeks ago over the Atlantic.
 They allegedly involved an Airbus MRTT tanker aircraft equipped with the A3R system as well as an F-16 fighter aircraft of the Portuguese air force.
 The test campaign would have required more than 45 hours of flight and involved 120 contacts between the A330 MRTT and the F-16.